top of page

 Author: Rose D.

-Cardiovascular exercise, or aerobic exercise, by definition, is a vigorous activity.
-Cardio activity increases heart rate, respiration, and demands more oxygen; which increases blood flow throughout the body.
+By definition, cardiovascular exercise, or aerobic exercise, is a vigorous activity that demands cardiac exertion.
+Cardio activity increases heart rate, respirations, and demands more oxygen; resulting in an increase of blood flow throughout the body.
 The heart is responsible for pumping blood and therefore oxygen through the body.

 The heart is comprised of four hollowed muscular chambers.
 The heart’s pumping action is controlled by an electrical conduction system, which transfers electrical activity to mechanical activity.

-Electrical impulses are responsible for maintaining the cycle of the heart in a rhythmic contracting and pumping motion.
-Impulses originate from the Atria to the Atrioventricular (AV) node and move through the bundle of His and the left and right bundle branches.
-Electrical conduction engages heart cells, one at a time, from its resting polarized state to the depolarized state.
+The rhythmic contracting and pumping motion are caused by electrical impulses responsible for maintaining the cycle of the heart.
+Impulses originate from the Atria to the Atrioventricular (AV) node and move through the Bundle of His and the left and right bundle branches.
+One at a time, electrical conduction engages heart cells, from their resting polarized state to the depolarized state.
 This depolarization causes a contraction.
 Depolarization is the mechanical activity of the heart.

 It can be calculated by multiplying the stroke volume (SV) and the heart rate (HR).
 The stroke volume (SV) is the amount of blood ejected from the ventricles.

-Many factors can affect Cardiac Output (CO), Some primary factors include hormonal changes and fluctuations; blood volume changes; and changes in heart rate which is largely controlled by the autonomic nervous system (ANS).
-Some secondary factors include changes in extracellular fluids, age, body size, weight, genetics, sex, and emotional state, and other pre-existing conditions.
+Many factors can affect Cardiac Output (CO).
+Primary factors include hormonal changes and fluctuations; blood volume changes; and changes in heart rate which is largely controlled by the autonomic nervous system (ANS).
+Secondary factors include changes in extracellular fluids, age, body size, weight, genetics, sex, and emotional state, and other pre-existing conditions.

 As previously discussed, Maximal Heart Rate (MHR) is a mathematical formula determined by age, with the pretense that groups of individuals of a certain age have similar heart rates.

-Emerging research is finding that the formula is highly inaccurate and suggests that individualization and population-specific variables should be considered among other factors, not just age alone [2, 6].
-While no new formula has been created to replace it on a broader scale, there have been five that the American College of Sports Medicine has laid out in their guidelines, that are population-specific [6].
-Later formulas have been sex-specific and utilize gas exchange analysis.
+Emerging research is finding that the formula is highly inaccurate and suggests that individualization and population-specific variables should be considered, among other factors, not just age alone.
+[2, 6] While no new formula has been created to replace it, on a broader scale, there have been five that the American College of Sports Medicine has laid out in their guidelines, that are population-specific.
+[6] Later formulas have been sex-specific and utilized gas exchange analysis.

-Target Heart Rate or the Target Heart Rate range provides the Beats Per Minute (BPM) at which physical activity is achieved for reaching optimal physical fitness and intensity; without leading to adverse physiological effects, by exceeding or reaching Maximum Heart Rate.
+The Target Heart Rate (THR) or the Target Heart Rate (THR range) range provides the Beats Per Minute (BPM) at which physical activity is achieved for reaching optimal physical fitness and intensity; without leading to adverse physiological effects, by exceeding or reaching Maximum Heart Rate (MHR).

-As previously mentioned the constraints of the MHR formula, should be used as guidance, erring on the side of caution, and individuals should consult with their physicians before embarking on a fitness journey with cardiac activity, as several factors can affect Target Heart Rate range.
-Exercise Physiologists and other Certified fitness trainers should keep in mind these concerns when using the Target Heart Rate as measure of cardiac activity effectiveness.
+As previously mentioned the constraints of the MHR formula, should be used as guidance, erring on the side of caution.
+Individuals should consult with their physicians before embarking on a fitness journey with cardiac activity, as several factors can affect the Target Heart Rate range.
+Exercise Physiologists and other Certified fitness trainers should be cognizant of these concerns when using the Target Heart Rate (THR) as a measure of effectiveness for cardiac activity.

 References: